jgmcalpine/sats-the-way/README.md

 - \`lnurlp\` integration enables decentralized Lightning payments for unlocking content.
 - Readers start at \`start_state_id\` and proceed by selecting transitions.
 - Authors can gate certain transitions with Lightning payments.
+- Authors receive payment directly from readers, the platform takes no cut

 ---